The Raspberry Pi Project

 We are expanding our current computer program with the addition of Pi’s as a more affordable and compact option for the classroom.
 This will give us the ability to provide additional students with their first experience using a computer in a fun and interactive way.

-At this time, the minimum number of students annually benefiting from the Pi program is 100.
+Annually, we register a minimum increased number of 100 students benefiting from the Pi project.
 Your contribution will increase this number.
-Just a $35.00 USD donation will put a computer in a classroom used to teach computer classes to five students a year!
+Just a $35.00 USD donation will put a computer in a classroom used to teach computer classes to five (05) students a year.